 --Please tell us why you applied Scholarship.

-Just when I was taking entrance exams for my third year of high school, my father was injured and had to quit his job.
-Originally, I wanted to go to Waseda University, but there was a time when I worried that going to a private university would put a financial burden on my family because I was from a rural area.
-However, after doing some research, I realized that Waseda University has a great selection of intramural Scholarship that do not require repayment, and I realized that if I could receive one, I might be able to get it cheaper than at the national university.
-From there, I persuaded my parents that I could get Scholarship and go to university without any burden, so I applied to Waseda.
+Just when I was taking the entrance exams in my third year of high school, my father got injured and had to quit his job.
+I had originally wanted to go to Waseda University, but as I was from a rural area, there was a time when I worried that attending a private university would be a financial burden on my family.
+However, after doing some research, I realized that Waseda has a great range of non-repayable grant-type Internal Scholarship and that if I was eligible, it might even be cheaper than going to a national university.
+From there, I persuaded my parents that I would get Scholarship and go to university without any burden, and I applied to Waseda.

 --Was the application process difficult?